AdobeDocs/experience-platform.en/help/sources/tutorials/ui/draft.md

 ---
 title: Draft dataflows in the UI
-description: Learn how to save your dataflows as a draft when using the sources workspace.
+description: Learn how to save your dataflows as a draft and publish them at a later time, when using the sources workspace.
 ---
 # Draft dataflows in the UI